-Despite the United Kingdom's decision to leave the European Union, the United Kingdom government has issued guidance that states that the policy approach of Solvency II and the key prudential requirements set out in Solvency II legislation will not change after the U.K has left the European Union.
-The Solvency II Directive, which came into effect throughout the EEA as of January 1, 2016, introduced a fundamental reform of the European insurance industry's solvency framework and prudential regime.
-In particular Solvency II implements reforms to minimum capital and solvency requirements, governance requirements, risk management and public reporting standards and imposes, among other things, group level supervision mechanisms in respect of any insurer or reinsurer that is a member of a group of companies containing one or more insurers or reinsurers at least one of which has its head office in the EEA.
-While it remains unclear what regime will ultimately apply to U.K. insurers and their groups following Brexit, U.K. legislation made to implement Brexit in U.S. domestic law aims to ensure that Solvency II will be domesticated as part of U.K. national law at the point of the United Kingdom's withdrawal from the European Union.
-The U.K. regulators have also indicted that they will continue to apply guidance and technical standards relating to Solvency II to U.K. insurers post-Brexit.
-The Prudential Group will not, however, be subject to Solvency II following completion of the demerger.
+The Solvency II Directive, which was adopted on November 25, 2009 and came into effect throughout the EEA as of January 1, 2016, introduced a fundamental reform of the European insurance industry's solvency framework and prudential regime.
+In particular Solvency II implements reforms to minimum capital and solvency requirements, governance requirements, risk management and public reporting standards and imposes, among other things, group level supervision mechanisms in respect of any insurer or reinsurer that is a member of a group of companies containing two or more insurers or reinsurers at least one of which has its head office in the EEA.
+The United Kingdom's decision to leave the EU has introduced uncertainty to the extent of future applicability of the Solvency II regime in the United Kingdom.